BofA, Citi could see biggest earnings boost from reserve release: Bernstein

-Earnings at Bank of America Corp (BAC.N), Citigroup Inc (C.N) and Wells Fargo & Co (WFC.N) this year could receive their biggest boost from the release of money that had been set aside to cover mortgage and card losses, BernsteinResearch said.
+Jan 10 Earnings at Bank of America Corp, Citigroup Inc and Wells Fargo & Co this year could receive their biggest boost from the release of money that had been set aside to cover mortgage and card losses, BernsteinResearch said.

 Banks are now more comfortable about cutting down their reserves as an improving economy puts U.S. consumers in a better position to pay bills and increase borrowing.